What does it mean to become a member?

 Requirements for Membership

-To become and member of the Armenian Church, he/she should be baptized and chrismated in the Armenian Church, or if canonically baptized, be chrismated in the Armenian church, and accept her doctrines, canons and rites.
-After reaching the age of eighteen, he/she may apply to become a pledged member by submitting an application along with the annual pledge fee.
-After the application has been formally approved by the Parish Council, the new member has the right to vote at the Parish Assembly provided that six (6) months have elapsed since his/her membership was formally accepted.
+To become and member of the Armenian Church, they should be baptized and chrismated in the Armenian Church, or if canonically baptized, be chrismated in the Armenian church, and accept her doctrines, canons and rites.
+After reaching the age of eighteen, they may apply to become a pledged member by submitting an application along with the annual pledge fee.
+After the application has been formally approved by the Parish Council, the new member has the right to vote at the Parish Assembly provided that six (6) months have elapsed since their membership was formally accepted.

 For more information about becoming a member contact the church office.